 The symbiotic relationship between craft beer and skiing goes without saying.
 In fact, it's hard to imagine a day on the slopes without at least one après-ski beer.
-That's why we devote so much time on our craft beer blog to finding the best après everything beers for you all to partake in.
+That's why we devote so much time on our craft beer blog to finding the best ski beers for you all to partake in.

-A couple of weeks ago we updated our Top10 East Coast Après Ski Beers to give the readers of our craft beer blog a fresh take on the great après ski drinking options.
-Now it's time to give our Top 10 West Coast Après Ski Beers a face lift too.
+A couple of weeks ago we updated our Top10 East Coast Après Ski Beers to give the readers of our craft beer blog a fresh take on the latest and greatest skiing beers.
+Now it's time for our Top 10 West Coast Après Ski Beers to get a facelift.

-Since there are so many excellent breweries out there producing top notch craft beer there is no reason to limit our choices to one region.
-So without further adieu here is a new look at our favorite craft beers when skiing out west.
-Cheers!
+Since there are so many excellent breweries out there producing top-notch craft beer there is no reason to limit our skiing beer choices to one region.
+So without further adieu here is a new look at the après-ski beers you must drink when skiing out West.

 Photo Courtesy of Telluride Brewing Instagram Page

-This was one of the only carry overs from the original list and deservedly so.
-It's a multiple award winning beer for a reason.
-A hybrid brown ale whose malt forward nature produces rich notes of toffee and chocolate are well balanced by the subtle hoppiness at the end.
+This was one of the only carryovers from the original list and deservedly so.
+It's a multiple award-winning ski beer for a reason.
+A hybrid brown ale whose malt-forward nature produces rich notes of toffee and chocolate are well balanced by the subtle hoppiness at the end.
 And, at only 5.7% ABV you can drink a few without ending up face down in the snow like the name and label suggest.

 Photo Courtesy of Roadhouse Brewing Instagram Page

 I've been fortunate enough to try this beer every year since it was released.
-Now in its third year, RBC has dialed it in to what I think is it's best version.
+Now in its third year, RBC has dialed it into what I think is its best version.
 The hop explosion is noticeable.
 The second you crack the can open the citrus aroma hits you.
 These notes carry over into the taste producing another burst of citrus that is very palatable.
-The lower ABV this time around makes it even more sessionable and thirst quenching.
+The lower ABV this time around makes it even more sessionable and thirst-quenching.
 So much so, that you may not only loosen your boots but even kick them off completely when you start drinking this après-ski beer.

 Pray for Snow